 Automatic multiplet deconvolution will be applied to the whole spectrum without asking the user to select multiplets, specify number of lines and their approximate locations, etc ...
-Everything is automatic!
-(Ideally, data would be zero filled to 64K points and line broadening functions would not be used.).
+Everything is

 Let's expand an area to see how the algorithm works:

 As you can see in the picture above you will obtain a green line to show the fit peaks, a blue line to show the residue and red line to show the sum.